UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chapter_07/Chapter_7.md

 interaction between heat and moisture content.  low heat only works if they are also moist, and vice versa.

 (2) _A car will go faster when it has more cylinders or when it has a bettor fuel injector_ Can't decide.
 Maybe these are additive?
-But the or implies, not; more cylinders won't matter if it already ahs a fuel injector?
+But the or implies, not; more cylinders won't matter if it already has a fuel injector?

 (3) _Most people aquire their political beliefs from their parents, unless they get them instead from their friends._
 No interaction implied

 (4) _Intelligent animal species tend to be either highly social or have manipulative appendages._
 Like (2) I am really not sure here.

 ## 7E3